So, you know you want to be a freelance blogger.

 I asked them, “How did you land your first freelance blogging client, and what advice would you give a newbie on landing *their* first client?”

 Check out their stories and advice:

-#1 Lauren Tharp
+#1 Lauren Spear

 “Back in 2010, when I first turned freelance writing into my sole source of income, I placed an ad for my services as a writer on Craigslist.
 That ad was seen by the head of the marketing department for a television mini-series and I was hired on to maintain said show’s official blog for the length of the series!
 I’ve been blogging for clients steadily ever since.

-Unfortunately, Craigslist has gone downhill a lot since I tried that tactic out six years ago; however, that doesn’t mean there aren’t other platforms that you could use to get yourself ‘out there.’
+Unfortunately, Craigslist has gone downhill a lot since I tried that tactic out many years ago; however, that doesn’t mean there aren’t other platforms that you could use to get yourself ‘out there.’
 The main point is to market yourself — in any way you can – and keep getting yourself out there.
 You never know who might be watching!”

 #2 Russell Lobo

 Russell Lobo is a blogger, serial entrepreneur and niche site owner who blogs and shares the case studies of his niche sites.
 He has 6 years of experience working full time online and is a niche site owner.
 Among his recent successes, he has written 1,000 posts in one month and has ranked on Page 1 for a 33,000 search volume keyword in less than two months.
 He also took a site from $0 to $1,000 in three months.

 “I landing my first client by becoming a friend and offering value.
 I participated in groups where my target audience were and then made friends with them.
 Then I analyzed the keywords they were not ranking for and suggested that if they employ me, I can help them with it.
 Since the trust was created, they were happy to do so.

 My advice to newbies would be, first build relationships, then ask for money.
 Gain the trust and then deliver.”